Arnside National School- School Council

 • Annual evaluations

-The children of Arnside School discussed the qualities needed to make a good school councillor.
+The children of Arnside School discussed the qualities needed to make a good school councilor.
 They said-

-A school councillor needs to be willing to help
+A school councilor needs to be willing to help

 What our school council have done in the last year